mafarrica/matematicka/README.md

 ### Hackbot:

-app is deployed at [website](https://matematicka.streamlit.app).
+The app is deployed at [Matematicka](https://matematicka.streamlit.app).
 The embedded url "https://hackbot.co/dashboard/" shows hackbot's report on our solidity contract.

 ### Vyper:

-under src/Matematicka.vy we can find the contract written in the Vyper language.
+Under `src/Matematicka.vy` we can find the contract written in the Vyper language.

 ## About Matematicka